PixarV/terraform-provider-r4/docs/resources/instance.md

 The `timeouts` block allows you to specify [timeouts] for certain actions:

 * `create` - (Default `10 minutes`) Used when launching the instance (until it reaches the initial `running` state).
-* `update` - (Default `10 minutes`) Used when stopping and starting the instance when necessary during update - e.g., when changing instance type.
+* `update` - (Default `10 minutes`) Used when stopping and starting the instance when necessary during update, for example, when changing instance type.
 * `delete` - (Default `20 minutes`) Used when terminating the instance.

 ## Import